Olical/EventEmitter/README.md

 So you can listen for and emit events from what ever objects you choose.

+## API

+### addListener(eventName, listener)

+Assigns a listener to the specified event

+ * param {String} eventName Name of the event to assign the listener to
+ * param {Function} listener Function to be executed when the specified event is emitted
+ * returns {Object} The current instance of EventEmitter to allow chaining

+### on(eventName, listener)

+Assigns a listener to the specified event (alias for addListener)

+ * param {String} eventName Name of the event to assign the listener to
+ * param {Function} listener Function to be executed when the specified event is emitted
+ * returns {Object} The current instance of EventEmitter to allow chaining

+### once(eventName, listener)

+Assigns a listener to the specified event removes its self after the first run

+ * param {String} eventName Name of the event to assign the listener to
+ * param {Function} listener Function to be executed when the specified event is emitted
+ * returns {Object} The current instance of EventEmitter to allow chaining

+### emit(eventName)

+Emits the specified event running all listeners associated with it

+ * param {String} eventName Name of the event to execute the listeners of
+ * param {Mixed} arguments You can pass as many arguments as you want after the event name.
+These will be passed to the listeners
+ * returns {Object} The current instance of EventEmitter to allow chaining

+### listeners(eventName)

+Returns an array of listeners for the specified event name

+ * param {String} eventName Name of the event to get the listeners for
+ * returns {Array} An array of listeners for the specified event

+## removeListener(eventName, listener)

+Removes the specified listener

+ * param {String} eventName Name of the event to remove the listener from
+ * param {Function} listener Listener function to be removed
+ * returns {Object} The current instance of EventEmitter to allow chaining

+## removeAllListeners(eventName)

+Removes all listeners from the specified event

+ * param {String} eventName Name of the event to remove the listeners from
+ * returns {Object} The current instance of EventEmitter to allow chaining

 ## Tests

 EventEmitter is tested and working in the following browsers.